JasonEngbrecht/pendulum-data-analysis/README.md

    - `eccentricity`: Eccentricity of the elliptical path

 2. **View time series plots** showing how parameters change over time
-   - All plots are vertically stacked for easy comparison
+   - All plots are vertically stacked for easy comparison with minimal spacing
    - X-axes are synchronized across all plots (zooming/panning one plot affects all)
-   - Time axis (x-axis) labels appear only on the bottom plot to avoid redundancy
+   - X-axis tick labels and "Time (seconds)" label appear only on the bottom plot

 3. **Customize the display**:
    - Toggle plots on/off using checkboxes